francescodc87/ipaPy2/README.md

 ```
 pip install ipaPy2
 ```
-Databases and example datasets can be downloaded directly from this library.

 ### Compiling from source (macOS)
 1. create a folder in which you want to put the library